 Edward and Nicholas Fitzgerald were successful beer barons in Melbourne before they turned their attention to Queensland.
 As well as the Castlemaine brewery on the goldfields, they set up another in South Melbourne.
 It seems, however, that they initially had some difficulty gaining acceptance for the South Melbourne beer, with drinkers preferring the Castlemaine drop.

-However, the South Melbourne product soon became successful and became a public company in 1885.
-Castlemaine Brewery Co (Melbourne) Ltd was one of the five companies that merged in 1907 to form Carlton & United Breweries.
-Nicholas Fitzgerald was one of the directors on the new board.
+However, the South Melbourne product soon became successful and Castlemaine Brewery Co (Melbourne) Ltd became a public company in 1885.
+It was one of the five companies that merged in 1907 to form Carlton & United Breweries and Nicholas Fitzgerald was one of the directors on the new board.

 At the time, the symbols X or XX were regularly marked on beer barrels, originally to distinguish strong beers from lighter ales.
 However, in this case the XXX identifier seems to have been chosen to indicate quality.
 The additional X was added in 1924 when XXXX Bitter Ale (actually a lager) was released.

 Meanwhile, another Irishman, Paddy Perkins, had established what is claimed to be Queensland’s first brewery at Toowoomba.
 The Downs Brewer, more generally known as the Perkins brewery, began production in 1867.
-Perkins later opened a second brewery in Brisbane.
-In 1928, the two companies merged, to form Castlemaine Perkins.
-The Downs Brewery ceased brewing in 1958 after it had operated continuously for 89 years.
+Perkins later opened a second brewery in Brisbane and in 1928, the two companies merged, to form Castlemaine Perkins.
+The Downs Brewery ceased brewing in 1958 after operating continuously for 89 years.

 In 1979, Castlemaine Perkins merged with the Sydney brewing company Tooheys, to form Castlemaine Tooheys.
 This in turn was bought by the Bond Corporation in 1985, during the heady days of corporate raiders.
 Japanese-owned Lion Nathan acquired Castlemaine Perkins in 1992 and trademarked the Castlemaine name for brewing in Australia.
 The brand is now owned by Lion, a division of the Japanese Kirin group.